kanidm/kanidm/kanidm_book/src/developers/designs/scim_migration_planning.md

 The administrator then needs to decide how to proceed with these conflicts determining which data source is the authority on the information.

+## Internal Batch Update Operation Phases

+We have to consider in our batch updates that there are multiple stages of the update.
+This is because we need to consider that at any point the lifecycle of a presented entry may change within a single batch.
+Because of this, we have to treat the operation differently within kanidm to ensure a consistent outcome.

+### Phase 1 - Validation of Update State

+In this phase we need to assert that the batch operation can proceed and is consistent with the expectations we have of the server's state.

+Assert the token provided is valid, and contains the correct access requirements.

+From this token, retrieve the related synchronisation entry.

+Assert that the batch updates from and to state identifiers are consistent with the synchronisation entry.

+Retrieve the sync\_parent\_uuid from the sync entry.

+Retrieve the sync\_authority value from the sync entry.

+### Phase 2 - Entry Location, Creation and Authority

+In this phase we are ensuring that all the entries within the operation are within the control of this sync domain.
+We also ensure that entries we intend to act upon exist with our authority markers such that the subsequent operations are all "modifications" rather than mixed create/modify

+For each entry in the sync request, if an entry with that uuid exists retrieve it.

+* If an entry exists in the database, assert that it's sync\_parent\_uuid is the same as our agreements.
+    * If there is no sync\_parent\_uuid or the sync\_parent\_uuid does not match, reject this entry from the operation.

+* If no entry exists in the database, create a "stub" entry with our sync\_parent\_uuid
+    * Create the entry immediately, and then retrieve it.

+### Phase 3 - Entry Assertion

+TODO: Referential Integrity needs enforcement!
+TODO: Attr Uniq!

+// Make a sync authority plugin?
+This can also handle access control?

+Remove all attributes in the sync that are overlapped with our sync\_authority value.

+For all uuids in the entry present set
+    Assert their attributes match what was synced in.
+    Resolve types that need resolving (name2uuid, externalid2uuid)

+Write all

+### Phase 4 - Entry Removal

+For all uuids in the delete\_uuids set:
+    if their sync\_parent\_uuid matches ours, assert they are deleted (recycled).

+### Phase 5 - Commit

+Write the updated "state" from the request to\_state to our current state of the sync

+Write an updated "authority" value to the agreement of what attributes we can change.

+Commit the txn.